AIA Academy of Architecture for Health, Healthcare Design Award, 2021

 Memorial Sloan Kettering is at the forefront of cancer care.
 They know that an important part of successful treatment is the patient’s emotional well-being.
 That's what this project was all about – building a state-of-the-art cancer research center and creating a welcoming environment that will improve the patient experience.

 Our holistic resilience strategy did double duty – maximizing flood protection and allowing the creation of a welcoming interior environment that promotes healing by nurturing patients’ physical and emotional well-being.
 The same design that permitted us to relocate the linear accelerator vaults and other large equipment to the upper floors, away from potential flooding, also enabled the construction of large, open spaces, enhancing patient comfort.
-So instead of being confined in a cramped basement without windows, patients awaiting treatment can lounge in spacious, sunlit waiting rooms with panoramic views of the East River.
+So instead of being confined in a cramped, windowless basement, patients awaiting treatment can lounge in spacious, sunlit waiting rooms with panoramic views of the East River.
 Our design for extremely heavy loads will support not just the equipment of today, but of decades from now.